Home

 Exhibition by MOED: What is left unseen – in collaboration with Centraal Museum Utrecht and the research team of MOED: Museum of Equality and Difference

-The Gender and Diversity Hub provides a demand-driven platform that focuses on analyzing and solving gender and diversity issues as put forward by our societal partners.
+The Platform Gender, Diversity and Social Justice at Utrecht University provides a demand-driven platform that focuses on analyzing and solving gender, diversity and social justice issues as put forward by our societal partners, as well as to develop strategies for implementing diversity in order to achieve societal inclusion and change.
 As such, it provides a meeting ground for both researchers and stakeholders, to exchange and enhance their expertise across disciplines, to share and develop best practices and to put possible solutions to the test with a view to truly contributing to the empowerment of under-represented groups in society and to combating stereotyping.
+The platform is part of research expertise area Institutions for Open Societies.

 Equality, Diversity and Inclusion at Utrecht University